omid12535/learning1/README.md

 # Hello World
 this is my first repository
 I am looking forward to learn more
-I am way behind the schedule
+I am way behind the schedule.not yet
+I am starving to learn more.